 Are your period dates coinciding with your trekking plans?
-Does that make you want to cancel the trip?
+Does that make you want to cancel the trip because of maintaining hygiene practices?
 If yes, then read on because you are about to reconsider that decision of cancelling your trek.

 We asked Nua women to tell us what stops them from ‘trekking on your period’.
 Based on their answers, we are going to try to clear out a few of their misconceptions.

 This isn’t true!
 Although most women voted to have turned down a trek because of ‘chums’, it’s a myth that exertion makes your cramps worse.
 In fact, it’s a form of exercise that relieves the lower back pain or stomach pain.
 A breath of fresh air atop the mountain can also have relaxing effects on you.
 However, if you’re someone who gets extreme menstrual cramps and exertion makes it worst, only then should you think of cancel going for the trek.

 How to pack right when you’re trekking on your period?

 Carry sufficient number of sanitary pads in your back pack.
 Keep in mind that your sanitary kit is going to occupy space and you may have to sacrifice carrying a few other things which you usually do.
 So, pack light & smart.
 Also, carry an extra pair of pants and lots of panties.
 So, the key to packing right is organizing and carrying all that you need over what you want to take along.

 What if I stain while trekking on your period?